unswexplains/unswexplains.github.io/cbc58f51bf33/content.md

 So, you've found what's likely to be a real relationship between muffin demand and northern lights activity, and you have an equation for it.

 You can use this equation to make predictions - you can predict the demand for muffins on a given day (on your scale from 0 to 10) from the activity of the northern lights during the preceding two days (on your scale from 0 to 10).
-Suppose that during the last two days the level of northern lights activity has been 6.5.
+Suppose that during the past two days the level of northern lights activity has been 6.5.
 Then you can predict what the demand for muffins will be tomorrow:

 $$ \begin{align*}
 \text{Demand} &= 1.6 + 0.7 \times \text{Activity} \\